digiv3rse/assets/docs/authentication/onboarding.md

 ## Creative Approaches

-It's worth noting that the credit address you provide to the Lens Protocol team can be a smart contract.
+It's worth noting that the credit address you provide to the DiGi Protocol team can be a smart contract.
 This allows you to incorporate flexible rules into your onboarding process.
 For instance, you could set conditions such as requiring users to hold a specific NFT, or you could charge your own fee for onboarding.
 All these conditions can be composed on-chain.

 > 📘 Note: We recommend making your contracts upgradable proxies to easily adapt their criteria as needs evolve.